-On a high-ratio insured mortgage (mortgages above 80% of the purchase price), the mortgage insurers(CMHC, Genworth, Canada Guaranty) used to charge a fee of $165-$185 for applying and processing the file, as well as appraising the property, and on new homes, this fee drops to $75.
+On mortgages above 80% of the purchase price, CMHC, Genworth, Canada Guaranty used to charge a fee of $165-$185 for applying and processing the file.
 However, it’s been a few years since they have waived this fee (for now).

-An estimate should be made for closing adjustments for bills that the seller has prepaid such as property taxes, utility bills, and other charges.
+Closing adjustments for bills that the seller has prepaid such as property taxes, utility bills, and other charges.
 Any bills after the closing date are the purchaser’s responsibility.
-Your lawyer/notary will let you know what they are exactly once the various searches have been completed.
+Your lawyer will let you know what they are exactly once the various searches have been completed.

-On the purchase of a newly constructed home, HST is payable, but make sure you know who pays this, you or the builder.
-Therefore, on the offer, the purchase price will say “Plus HST” or “HST Included”, and who gets the HST new home rebate.
-A lot of builders have included this cost into the purchase price so that the buyer does not have to come up with that at closing.
-(As well, this tax is also charged on all professional fees).
+On the purchase of a newly constructed home make sure you know who pays H.S.T., you or the builder.
+On the offer the purchase price will say “Plus HST” or “HST Included”, and who gets the HST new home rebate.
+A lot of builders have included this cost into the purchase price.

-You can rent a truck for around $75-100 per day and do-it-yourself, friends and family, or hire professional movers (who carry insurance for damaged goods) which can cost several hundred dollars, depending how much stuff is being moved and how far.
+You can rent a truck for around $75-100 per day and get friends or family to help with the move.
+You can also hire professional movers who carry insurance for damaged goods, which can cost several hundred dollars.

 These include utility hook-ups, any repairs, painting, etc.